newellbrandon/kastendevhub.github.io/_posts/2024-04-22-source-code-repo-backup.md

 # Create the Backup Policy and Location Profile

 To finish this off you will need a location profile configured within Kasten and then create a policy that uses the gickup namespace.

+# Conclusion

+Much like any SaaS solution, we need to be mindful of protecting our source code hosted "in the cloud."
+All too often, people and organizations alike place blind faith in SaaS providers that their data is being backed up and protected, however that often is very much not the case.